icinganalysis/icinganalysis.github.io/content/basics/resources.md

 ## Terminology  {: #terminology }

+See a selected list of terms at [Terminology]({filename}Nomenclature.md).

-There are lists of terminology available in addition to ADS-4 and DOT/FAA/CT-88/8 listed above.
+There are other lists of terminology available in addition to those in ADS-4 and DOT/FAA/CT-88/8 listed above.

 NASA Aircraft Icing Training: Glossary [aircrafticing.grc.nasa.gov](https://aircrafticing.grc.nasa.gov/documents/AircraftIcing_Glossary.pdf)